ABRSM Performance Diplomas LRSM FRSM ARSM

 The popularity of that article underlined the point that these diplomas are not just of interest to several of my regular students, but to a far wider community within the piano playing and teaching world.

-Now, with additional information available from ABRSM, it’s time to retire my previous post and bring you this updated one to replace it.
+Now, with additional information available from ABRSM, it’s time to revisit the topic and bring you this updated replacement.

 • ARSM (Level 4) – no change from current, digital and in person